Luis Hernández (baseball): Texas Rangers

 On December 1, 2011, Hernández signed a minor league contract with the Texas Rangers.
 Hernández spent most of 2012 with the Triple-A Round Rock Express, hitting .262/.303/.376 with eight home runs and 70 RBI in 129 games as the team's shortstop.
 Hernández did play two games with the Rangers, going 0-for-1 in each, coming in as a defensive replacement.

 Cleveland Indians

 On November 7, 2012, Hernández signed a minor league deal with the Cleveland Indians.

 Wichita Wingnuts

 Hernandez signed with the Wichita Wingnuts of the American Association of Independent Professional Baseball and played with them in the 2015 season.

 Bridgeport Bluefish

 On March 29, 2016, Hernández signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.

 On November 1, 2017, Hernández was drafted by the New Britain Bees of the Bridgeport Bluefish dispersal draft.
 On February 20, 2018, Hernández signed with the Bees for the 2018 season.

 Post-playing career

-However, Hernández later announced his retirement prior to the season on April 21, 2018, in order to pursue a coaching opportunity in the Kansas City Royals organization.
+Hernández announced his retirement prior to the season on April 21, 2018, in order to pursue a coaching opportunity in the Kansas City Royals organization.